What It Could Mean If You’re Always Waking Up at Night to Pee

 This seemingly harmless habit is the most common cause of urinating excessively at night—especially if you’re imbibing anything containing caffeine or alcoholic within two to three hours of bedtime.
 Both caffeine and alcohol are diuretics that make your kidney produce more urine in a rapid time frame, explains Dr. Ohmann.

 There’s an easy fix here: Don’t drink caffeine or alcohol before bedtime and, in general, curtail your intake of fluids within four to six hours of retiring.
 Visit the bathroom last thing before you go to bed.
+(Follow this sleep hygiene checklist to establish a nighttime routine that’s more conducive to deep, restful sleep.)

 As people age, bladders don’t have as much capacity, so even drinking the same amount you always have may result in more trips to the bathroom when you’re older.
 Just be careful not to limit your fluids so much as to risk dehydration.
-(Find out 10 sneaky ways you’re making yourself dehydrated.)

 Doctors prescribe diuretics or “water pills” such as chlorothiazide (Diuril) and spironolactone (Aldactone), for high blood pressure.
 These drugs help the kidneys get rid of excess fluid and salt, lowering the amount of blood circulating and easing the burden on your heart.
 An unfortunate side effect is that it can trigger the urge to urinate through the night.